ELIZABETH CARLEN

 Evolution of Feral Pigeons

-I am currently using pigeons as a model to understand gene flow and genetic drift in the Northeast Megacity (Boston, MA to Washington, DC).
-A portion of this work has been published in Evolutionary Applications.
-I'm also interested in diet changes and toxicity resistance in urban pigeons.
+I am currently using pigeons as a model to understand gene flow, genetic drift, adaptation, and the contribution of fancy and racing pigeons to feral populations in the Northeast Megacity (Boston, MA to Washington, DC).
+While this work is ongoing, a portion of this research has been published in Evolutionary Applications and Animal Behaviour.

 Picture